swaptacular/swpt-k8s-config/README.md

 ## Configure your DNS records

-Once your cluster is up and running, you will need to set your DNS records, that they point to the proper load balancer(s) in your cluster.
+Once your cluster is up and running, you will need to set your DNS records, so that they point to the proper load balancer(s) in your cluster.

 Each Swaptacular node which you run in your cluster will have its own load balancer, with a unique IP address.
 To obtain the load balancer's IP address, you may use `kubectl`:

 ``` console
 $ kubectl -n swpt-accounts get services